NamanAnand13/Real-time-Code-Editor/README.md

 - Create or Enter (if you already have) a new rooom ID.
 - Enter your name.
--Use the code editor to write or edit your code.
+- Use the code editor to write or edit your code.
 Changes will be synchronized in real time with other users.
--Share the ROOM ID with collaborators to invite them to edit the code with you.
+- Share the ROOM ID with collaborators to invite them to edit the code with you.